 “In kind” donations to the ladies’ reception were able to help cover costs.

-Discus of insurance is deferred to a later date.
+Discussion of insurance is deferred to a later date.

 NEW BUSINESS:

 Ken asked if associate members can join and pay dues online.
 Perhaps a virtual store can be created on the SAL website, using Paypal.
 Mark said there might be copyright issues concerning any music that the club sells.